txpipe/oura/examples/wasm_basic/README.md

 tinygo build -o plugin.wasm -target wasi main.go
 ```

+The Golang code relies on a plugin system called [extism](https://github.com/extism) that provides several extra features which are not reflected in this example.
+To read more about how to use Extism in go, refer to the [official docs](https://github.com/extism/go-pdk).

-2. Run Oura using the plugin
+1. Run Oura using the plugin

 Run Oura using the `daemon.toml` config in this example that already points to the compiled WASM module generated in the previous step.